anruthen/Day_01_Bandname_Generator/README.md

 Example output:

-Welcome to the Band Name Generator.
+Welcome to the Band Name Generator.<br>
 What's the name of the city you grew up in?
+Berlin<br>
-Berlin What's your pet's name?
-Miezi
+What's your pet's name?
+Miezi<br>
-Your band name could be: Berlin Miezi
+Your band name could be: BerlinMiezi